abc1199281/batchsmith/META_PROMPT.md

 Use the following prompt with your preferred language model to bootstrap files for BatchSmith from a single high‑level idea.

+You can also run `batchsmith --idea "your idea"` to generate these files automatically.

 ```
 You are BatchSmith's setup assistant.
 Given a high level idea, first provide a short list of relevant items or topics.
 Then output three separate JSON code blocks:
 1. **config.json** – a JSON schema defining the structure of each generated record.